Kat Wieczorek-Ghisso, Co-founder of Paisley Park Early Learning Centres, tells Out and About With Kids how you can prepare your kids for school

 You will need to formalise sleep patterns and adjust to expectations, including packing daily lunches and ironing uniforms.
 Things will get very busy when they start school and responsibilities will increase but good preparation will go a long way to reassuring them that everything will be ok.

-Here are some practical suggestions to help them, and you on this important journey.
+10 practical suggestions to help your kids, and you on this important journey

 - Don’t be so eager to get your child dressed, fed and watered in the morning.
 If it means getting up that little bit earlier, do so.
 Use the extra time to help your child learn how to put their clothes on, including; shoes with laces and jumpers with buttons and zips.
 This will set them up for the independence required at school.